 If the nonprofit's board of directors designates some of the nonprofit's unrestricted assets for a specific purpose, those assets must continue to be reported as net assets without donor restrictions.

 Net assets with donor restrictions

 If a nonprofit receives a contribution that has a donor-imposed restriction, the amount is usually recorded as an asset and as donor-restricted contribution revenues.
 Donor-restricted contribution revenues (reported on the statement of activities) also cause the amount of net assets with donor restrictions to increase.
 For example, James donates $20,000 with the requirement that the nonprofit use it to purchase a vehicle that is urgently needed in one of the nonprofit's programs.
 The effect on the nonprofit's accounting equation at the time the contribution is received is:

 When the nonprofit purchases the vehicle at a cost of say $21,000, the purchase and the release of the restriction will cause the following changes:

 Since a nonprofit's primary purpose is to provide programs that meet certain societal needs, it issues a statement of activities (instead of the income statement that is issued by a for-profit business).

-The statement of activities reports revenue and expense amounts according to the three classifications of net assets discussed above.
-Here is an outline of the statement of activities without its heading and without amounts:
+The statement of activities reports revenue and expense amounts according to the two classifications of net assets discussed above (without donor restrictions, with donor restrictions).
+The following is the framework of the statement of activities without its heading and amounts:

 Before we illustrate a sample statement of activities, let's take a closer look at its components.